Please consider visiting us in 2021!

 Pella Rolscreen Depot Museum

 The Pella Depot Museum is listed on the National Register of Historic Places and contains memorabilia of its early days as an important stop on the railroad system and the Rolscreen Corporation (now Pella Corporation).
 Hours are 8:00 am – 5:00 pm Wed and 8:00 am – 8:00 pm Thurs – Sat.
-20 minutes.
-Address: 102 Main Street
+20 minute tour, free.
+Address: 102 Main Street.

 Vermeer Corporation Museum

 Visit the Veteran’s Museum sponsored by the VFW/American Legion.
 Items include a wide variety of artifacts from the Civil War through Desert Storm, most of which were donated by Pella citizens.
 Pella Memorial Building at 829 Broadway.
-Hours are 11:30 am – 2:00 pm.
+Hours are 11:30 am – 2:00 pm, free.

 Central Park and Sunken Gardens Park